mrlem/genesys/README.md

 ## Usage

-You can use the latest release on github.
+You can use the [latest release](https://github.com/mrlem/genesys/releases/latest) on github.
-Or `./gradlew run`.

 *Note: you should also have the `dot` command installed on your computer (this usually comes GraphViz).*

+Or if you're a developer and want to dive in the app: `./gradlew run`.

 ## About